uglifruit3/NASB_ADCS/Readme.md

 * END TASK: terminates a specified task by deleting it from the system task queue.
 	* Arguments: the task to be terminated.
 	* Returns: none.
-* QUERY LOGS: queries the active logging commands.
+* QUERY RECORD: queries the active recording commands.
 	* Arguments: none.
-	* Returns: a list of active log commands.
+	* Returns: a list of active recording commands.
-* LOG: recurringly logs the output of a command to a specified file destination.
+* RECORD: recurringly records the output of a command to a specified file destination.
-	* Arguments: command to be logged (any command beginning with QUERY may be selected), destination file name, maximum log entries, recurrence interval (time in seconds between recurring executions; passed as 0 for no recurrence), delay until start (time in seconds to delay the task's first execution by).
+	* Arguments: command to be recorded (any command beginning with QUERY may be selected), destination file name, maximum log entries, recurrence interval (time in seconds between recurring executions; passed as 0 for no recurrence), delay until start (time in seconds to delay the task's first execution by).
 	* Returns: none.
-* END LOG: terminates the specified log.
+* END RECORD: terminates the specified recording command.
-	* Arguments: the log to be terminated.
+	* Arguments: the record to be terminated.
 	* Returns: none.

 ### Sensor commands
 * QUERY MAGNETIC FIELD DATA: obtains magnetic field information from the ADCS.
 	* Arguments: none.
 	* Returns: the magnetometer measurements of the magnetic field strength about each spacecraft axis (3 values).
+* QUERY RATE DATA: obtains attitude rate data from the ADCS.
+	* Arguments: none.
+	* Returns: the gyroscope measurements of the attitude rate about each spacecraft axis (3 values).
 * QUERY SUN SENSOR DATA: obtains sun sensor readings from the ADCS.
 	* Arguments: none.
 	* Returns: the readings from each coarse sun sensor attached to the spacecraft (n values).
-* QUERY RATE DATA: obtains attitude rate data from the ADCS.
-	* Arguments: none.
-	* Returns: the gyroscope measurements of the attitude rate about each spacecraft axis (3 values).
 * QUERY ATTITUDE: obtains synthesized spacecraft attitude information from ADCS.
 	* Arguments: coordinate system (LVLH, ECI), representation (quaternion, euler angle).
 	* Returns: a representation of the satellite's attitude (3 (euler angle) or 4 (quaternion) values).
 * QUERY SYSTEM TEMPERATURE: obtains controller temperature in degrees Celcius.
 	* Arguments: none.
 	* Returns: the controller's temperature in degrees Celcius.
+* CALIBRATE GYROSCOPE: initiates an ongoing attempt to calibrate the BNO055's onboard gyroscope.
+	* Arguments: none.
+	* Returns: none.
+* CALIBRATE MAGNETOMETER: initiates an ongoing attempt to calibrate the BNO055's onboard magentometer.
+	* Arguments: none.
+	* Returns: none.
+* CALIBRATE SENSOR SYSTEM: initiates an ongoing attempt to calibrate the BNO055 system.
+	* Arguments: none.
+	* Returns: none.
 * DOWNLINK SENSOR DATA: sends the result of a sensor command to the Payload Interface Board for downlink.
 	* Arguments: the sensor command to be downlinked (any of the sensor commands beginning with QUERY may be selected).
 	* Returns: none.